p4535992/automated-evocations/README.md

 ## With theripper93's permission i implemented a variant (or custom patch) of his project, these are the differences:

-- Add a new module setting for show the header sheet button only to GM
+- NEW FEATURE: Add a new module setting for show the header sheet button only to GM
-- Replace icon 'fas fa-users' with 'fas fa-cat' on the actor header sheet button, because the 'fas fa-users' icon is used  from other modules and can create confusion.
+- NEW FEATURE: Replace icon 'fas fa-users' with 'fas fa-cat' on the actor header sheet button, because the 'fas fa-users' icon is used  from other modules and can create confusion.
-- Add a little color (i choose aquamarine) to the header sheet button so is more intuitive ?
+- NEW FEATURE: Add a little color (i choose aquamarine) to the header sheet button so is more intuitive ?
-- Add module setting for remove the label from the sheet header button very useful for small monitor and mobile and for when there are several modules that fill the header sheet.
+- NEW FEATURE: Add module setting for remove the label from the sheet header button very useful for small monitor and mobile and for when there are several modules that fill the header sheet.
-- Add automatic github workflow for setup the releases with a gulp file builder (i think is best to have something like this ?)
+- NEW FEATURE: Add automatic github workflow for setup the releases with a gulp file builder (i think is best to have something like this ?)
-- Little css modification
+- NEW FEATURE: Little css modification
-- Apply the ecmascript instead the classic script for use export import mechanism
+- NEW FEATURE: Apply the ecmascript instead the classic script for use export import mechanism
-- Added parseInt to the `duplicates` property
+- NEW FEATURE: Added parseInt to the `duplicates` property
-- Add `name` to the data ot the element list
+- NEW FEATURE: Add `name` to the data ot the element list
-- Implemented a dismiss companion on right click of the token hud button, but is work only for the same name
+- NEW FEATURE: Implemented a dismiss companion on right click of the token hud button, but is work only for the same name
-- Add check for show the hud button only if at least a summoning actor is present on the current actor
+- NEW FEATURE: Add check for show the hud button only if at least a summoning actor is present on the current actor
-- Add hud control
+- NEW FEATURE: Add hud control
-- Add some new setting
-- Add a fast summoning mechanism for make the comabt more fluid
+- NEW FEATURE: Add a fast summoning mechanism for make the comabt more fluid
-- Add socketLib, API
+- NEW FEATURE: Add socketLib, API
+- NEW FEATURE: Integration for load actors directly from compendium
+- NEW FEATURE: Add module settings for enable Warpgate mutate function like a preference, ke sense only on systems with their own polymorph mcheanism like Dnd5e
+- NEW FEATURE: Integration for store actors directly on actor instead token on the dialog html
+- NEW FEATURE: Add api for call polymoprhing with actor reference instead token reference

 as always, I invite you to support theripper93 through his patreon.